 While you’ll only need the AP firmware for patching, don’t delete the rest of the files.
 You will need these files later on during this guide.

 Now, connect your Galaxy Tab A7 to the computer via USB and enable ‘File Transfer’ mode.
 Copy over the extracted AP firmware file to the tab’s internal storage.
 Although you can copy this file anywhere, we suggest copying it to the root directory (i.e. outside all the folders) for easier access.

-Step 6: Patch the AP Firmware through Magisk Manager
+Step 5: Patch the AP Firmware with Magisk

 Next, go to the app drawer and launch the Magisk Manager application on your Galaxy Tab A7.
 Then press the settings icon (cogwheel) on the top-right of the app’s window and press the ‘Update channel‘ option.
 Select ‘Beta‘ from the list and go back to the app’s main screen.
 Not needed anymore as Magisk v21 has been pushed to the Stable channel as well.

 Once the file has been selected, press ‘LET’S GO!‘ to patch the file.
-Magisk Manager will download the latest version of Magisk and patch the AP firmware with it.
+The app will download the latest version of Magisk and patch the AP firmware with it.
 The patching process might take a minute or two depending on the filesize.

 For Odin to recognize your Galaxy Tab A7 and flash the patched AP firmware, you must boot it into Download Mode.